The First Outing.

 The importance of having clear rules at home means that I have a process to run through which he can easily follow in a new environment.

-Horses seek consistency and predictability so, in a foreign place, the horse will try to attach himself to something he knows and, if there is nothing, he may become anxious.
+Horses seek consistency and predictability so, in a foreign place, such as his first outing, the horse will try to attach himself to something he knows and, if there is nothing, he may become anxious.
 Our training is the one consistency we can use to help him feel secure, so it needs to be predictable and clear every time we ride (See the previous articles of this series).

 This comes down to the groundwork and ridden work that I have set up at home.
 Teaching things like ‘park’ and basic responses at home may seem useless to some because their horse seems to be calm and obedient at home.
 However, the reason we check and train these responses is because the training needs to be firmly in place in order for it to work when they are no longer in a familiar environment.

-It is too much pressure for the horse to be expected to learn new responses out at a competition or stressful environment, but if you have well consolidated responses at home, it won’t take much to have him focussing on you, rather than his environment when you’re out.
+It is too much pressure for the horse to be expected to learn new responses when out at a competition or stressful environment, but if you have well consolidated responses at home, it won’t take much to have him focusing on you, rather than his environment when you’re out.

 Andy is generally a very light and sensitive horse.
 His legs may be long and uncoordinated, but they are responsive so it’s easy to get them under stimulus control.
 This is the first stage of achieving relaxation.
 Once the horse is responsive to the rein aids, we can add in head control.
 A high head position is connected with the flight response, so gaining control of the head position is a huge help in promoting relaxation.
 Many trainers and handlers around the world have seen the calming effect of having the horse’s head down, but it’s important that this is not prioritised before the other responses are tested.